duanwilliam/remark-plugin-code-snippets/README.md

 Append `:#-#` to specify a range of lines to source from the file, rather than the entirety of the file.
 Leading zeros are not recognized.
 To source only a single line, omit the ending `-#`.
 To source from a line to the end of the file, omit the ending `#`.

     ```js file="index.js":2
+    ```

     ```js file="index.js":2-3

     {{ FILE:1 }}
     {{ FILE }}
     {{ FILE:4- }}
+    ```

+### Inferring language

+Use the `require('remark-plugin-code-snippets).inferLanguage` Remark plugin to be able to specify the file to be sourced in the node's language and infer the syntax highlighting for it based on the file extension.